vicperdana/vicperdana.github.io/_posts/2022-02-02-kubernetes-pass-exam-with-ease.md

 ---
 There are numerous articles / blog posts providing countless tips to pass your CKA / CKAD exam.
 A quick Internet search "tips to pass CKA CKAD exam" will render a total of 39,100 results under 0.45 seconds.
 There are many awesome tips you can find to pass the exams and I am sharing my personal journey achieving these certs as well as understanding the "why" of these exams which helped me appreciate the varous concepts introduced in Kubernetes.

-I recently passed CKAD and CKA exam with score of ~90 on a 1st pass :raised_hand: and while they're not perfect, I am glad to have achieved the scores with relative ease and I'd like to share how I prepared to get there; spoiler alert, preparation takes time and grit; especially if you're new to the world of containers.
+I recently passed CKAD and CKA exam with score of ~90 on a 1st pass :raised_hands: and while they're not perfect, I am glad to have achieved the scores with relative ease and I'd like to share how I prepared to get there; spoiler alert, preparation takes time and grit; especially if you're new to the world of containers.

 Side note: Even though I haven't taken the CKS exam, I would highly suspect you can use this advice too... and if it changes, I'll update the post :wink: